 New episode is out

-The premise is really simple: each time the fantastic hosts Tim and Giannis invite one senior academic to discuss their favourite publication from the recent literature.
+The premise is really simple: each episode the fantastic hosts Tim and Giannis invite one senior academic guest to discuss their favourite publication from the recent literature.

-Pour yourself a nice glass of wine and join us as we delve into recent literature, and perhaps learn a little from the minds that have shaped the field.
+Pour yourself a nice glass of wine (we always record late in the evening) and join us as we delve into recent literature, and perhaps learn a little from the minds that have shaped the field.

 We’ll find out what caught their eye, and why it is worth taking a closer look at this particular publication.
 Along the way, we will learn about their publication strategies and possibly even glimpse into the future of this amazing field of research.